ALPHA: Audit that Learns from Previously Hand-Audited Ballots: ALPHA and SHANGRLA

 identifying $\lambda_i \equiv \frac{\eta_i/\mu_i -1}{u-\mu_i}$.
 Choosing $\lambda_i$ is equivalent to choosing $\eta_i$:

-As $\eta_i$ ranges from $\mu_i$ to $u$, $\frac{\eta_i/\mu_i -1}{u-\mu_i}$ ranges continuously from 0 to $1/\mu_i$, the same range of values of $\lambda_i$ permitted in \cite{waudby-smithRamdas21,waudby-smithEtal21}: selecting $\lambda_i$ is equivalent to selecting a method for estimating $\theta_i$.
-That is, the ALPHA martingales are identical to the betting martingales in \cite{waudby-smithRamdas21,waudby-smithEtal21}; the difference is only in how $\lambda_i$ is chosen.
+As $\eta_i$ ranges from $\mu_i$ to $u$, $\frac{\eta_i/\mu_i -1}{u-\mu_i}$ ranges continuously from 0 to $1/\mu_i$, the same range of values of $\lambda_i$ permitted in \citet{waudby-smithRamdas21,waudby-smithEtal21}: selecting $\lambda_i$ is equivalent to selecting a method for estimating $\theta_i$.
+That is, the ALPHA supermartingales are identical to the betting martingales in \citet{waudby-smithRamdas21,waudby-smithEtal21}; the difference is only in how $\lambda_i$ is chosen.
 (However, see section~\ref{sec:batch-audits} for a generalization to allow sampling weights and to allow $u$ to vary by draw.)

-\cite{waudby-smithRamdas21,waudby-smithEtal21} consider two classes of strategies for picking $\lambda_i$ intended to maximize the expected rate at which the gambler's wealth grows.
-One of the classes is approximately optimal if $\theta$ is known (much like BRAVO is optimal when the reported results are correct); the other does not user prior information, instead adapting to the data.
+\citet{waudby-smithRamdas21,waudby-smithEtal21} consider two classes of strategies for picking $\lambda_i$ intended to maximize the expected rate at which the gambler's wealth grows.
+One of the classes is approximately optimal if $\theta$ is known (much like BRAVO is optimal when the reported results are correct); the other does not user prior information, instead using the data to adapt to the true value of $\theta$.
 The ALPHA representation of the betting martingales provides a family of tradeoffs between those extremes, using different estimates of $\theta_i$ based on $\eta$ and $X^{i-1}$.
-Parametrizing the selection of $\lambda_i$ in terms of an estimate $\eta_i$ of $\theta_i$ may aid intuition in developing more powerful martingale tests (in the sense that they tend to reject sooner) for particular applications---such as election audits.
+Parametrizing the selection of $\lambda_i$ in terms of an estimate $\eta_i$ of $\theta_i$ may aid intuition in developing more powerful supermartingale tests (in the sense that they tend to reject sooner) for particular applications---such as election audits.